nizyashka/nizyashka/README.md

 ## Hello there 👋

 iOS Developer with over a year of hands-on experience building mobile applications from scratch.
-I focus on clean architecture, maintainable code, and well-structured client-server interaction.
 I have practical experience designing and implementing full application lifecycles — from UI implementation to networking, persistence, and testing.

 ## 🚀 About Me